The oriented graph of multi-graftings in the Fuchsian case: Positive connectedness

 \section{Positive connectedness}

-In this part we prove theorem~\ref{t:positive connectivity}.
-We begin by the following:
+In this section we prove Theorem~\ref{t:positive connectivity}.
+We begin by the following lemma, which shows that the operation $\ast_T$ is invertible.

-\begin{lemma} Let $\alpha$ and $\gamma$ be two multi-curves in $S$ intersecting transversally in the sense of~\ref{ss:construction}.
+\begin{lemma} Let $\alpha$ and $\gamma$ be two multi-curves in $S$ intersecting transversally in the sense of~\S\ref{ss:construction}.
 Suppose that every component of $\alpha$ intersects $\gamma$ and vice versa.
-Choose some letter for each equivalence class of parallel $\alpha$-component.
-Then there exists a multi-curve $\beta$ intersecting $\alpha$ transversally in the sense of~\ref{ss:construction} and such that, the resulting multi-curve obtained by the procedure explained in~\ref{ss:construction} is a multi-curve isotopic to $\gamma$. \end{lemma}
+Let $T$ be a set of turning directions for $\alpha$.
+Then there exists a multi-curve $\beta$ intersecting $\alpha$ transversally in the sense of~\S\ref{ss:construction} and such that the multi-curve $\alpha\ast_T\beta$ is isotopic to $\gamma$. \end{lemma}

-\begin{proof} The proof is done by first constructing a multi-curve $\gamma'$ isotopic to the multi-curve $\gamma$.
-For each component $\alpha_i$ of $\alpha$, depending on its letter, deform $\gamma$ in a small annular neighborhood of $\alpha_i$ as indicated in Figure \ref{fig:betafromgamma}, depending on the letter specified.
-Then define the multi-curve $\beta$ as indicated in figure \ref{fig:betafromgamma}.
+\begin{proof} The proof is done by first constructing a multi-curve $\gamma'$ isotopic to the multi-curve $\gamma$ which almost self-intersects in a suitable way.
+More precisely, for each component $\alpha_i$ of $\alpha$, deform $\gamma$ in a small annular neighborhood of $\alpha_i$ as indicated in Figure \ref{fig:betafromgamma}, depending on the specified turning direction.
+Then define the multi-curve $\beta$ as indicated in Figure \ref{fig:betafromgamma}.
 It has the required properties.

 \end{proof}